Diabetes and Blood Sugar Problems

 Risk factors for diabetes

 A growing number of people living with HIV also have type 2 diabetes.
-This is due to some HIV-specific risk factors as well as some traditional risk factors, which affect both HIV-positive and HIV-negative people.
+This is due to some HIV-specific and traditional risk factors, which affect both HIV-positive and HIV-negative people.

-Certain HIV medications, especially some of the older ones, have been associated with a higher risk of diabetes:
+Certain HIV medications, especially some of the older ones, have been associated with a higher risk of diabetes with prolonged use, including some nucleoside analogues (nukes), such as AZT (zidovudine, Retrovir, also in Combivir Trizivir and generic formulations),

-HIV infection itself can increase a person’s risk for diabetes, especially if they have had HIV for many years, if they have a low CD4 count and a high viral load, or if they are co-infected with hepatitis C. Researchers have found that diabetes is more common among people who are co-infected with HIV and hepatitis C than among people infected with only hepatitis C.
+HIV infection itself can increase a person’s risk for diabetes, especially if they have had HIV for many years, if they have a low CD4 count and a high viral load, or if they are co-infected with hepatitis C. Even in people who are taking ART and have a suppressed viral load, there is still excess inflammation and immune activation caused by low levels of the virus.
+Research suggests that this may contribute to an increased risk for pre-diabetes and diabetes.
+Researchers have found that diabetes is more common among people who are co-infected with HIV and hep C than among people infected with only hep C.

 Traditional risk factors include: